 Definition 1 (First-Best Optimality).
-A mechanism φ^ is first-best optimal if:
+A mechanism $\phi^$ is first-best optimal if:

-$$\Xi(\phi^, \Lambda) = \sup{\phi} \Xi(\phi, \Lambda) \tag{8}$$ for all $\Lambda \in \Delta(\Omega)$.
+$$\Xi(\phi^, \Lambda) = \sup{\phi} \Xi(\phi, \Lambda) \tag{8}$$ for all $\Lambda \in \Delta(\Omega)$ .

-This is a demanding property for a mechanism to possess.
-Indeed, as the example from Section 2 shows, priority and quota mechanisms can fail to be first-best optimal while APM can attain first-best optimality.
+This is a demanding property for a mechanism to possess as it requires a mechanism to implement an ex post optimal allocation in all states of the world.
+Moreover, as the example from Section 2 shows, priority and quota mechanisms can fail to be first-best optimal while APM can attain first-best optimality.
+This is despite the fact that the optimal APM can be described without reference to the state of the world.
+This allows the optimal APM to be defined ex ante and communicated to stakeholders (for example, students' families) in a simple way, without any reference to the beliefs of the authority or the states of the world.
 In the remainder of this section, we formally define APM, show that (when suitably designed) they are first-best optimal, and characterize the conditions under which priorities and quotas are first-best optimal.